hirrolot/datatype99/README.md

  - Sometimes C is the only choice:
    - Some resource-constrained systems do not allow for a higher level programming language.
    - Some embedded devices only have C backend.
+   - C has a stable ABI which is vital for some projects (e.g., plugin systems).

 ### Q: Why not third-party code generators?